LtSeed/CyberAttackSequencingTool/README.md

 ### **Description**
 Network attack records are often complex and redundant, and a large number of attacks from the same IP take up a lot of space in the records, which can actually be replaced by just one integrated piece of information.

 CyberAttackSequencingTool is used to organize this data.
 You can choose a category, and the program will automatically sort the records according to that category.
-You can also choose to collapse the information of the same category into one, and you can choose to Repeated parts are omitted.
+You can also choose to fold the information of the same category into one, and you can choose to omit the repeated parts.
 ### **Usage：**
 First, please make sure that your computer has a running environment of Java 17 or above.